Our Commitment to Anti-Racism

-As a cocktails and spirits website, we believe that we can make a lasting difference by focusing on the people we work with, who we pay and what we choose to publish.
+To end racism, we must fight actively against it.
+Leadership has to come from every source of power and today especially from businesses.
+As a cocktails and spirits website, we believe that we can best address this and make a lasting difference by focusing on the people we work with, who we pay and what we choose to publish.

 - We will actively recruit and promote Black and POC writers and drinks professionals to report stories, develop recipes and create visuals.
 By September 30, we pledge that at least 25% of our new written and visual content will be created by BIPOC.

 - We will amplify and normalize the work of Black members of the drinks community on our social media platforms.
 By September 30, at least 20% of our Instagram stories will feature BIPOC drinks professionals.

 - We will consciously work to reduce unconscious bias in our content.
 By November 30, we pledge to review content that accounts for 50% of our traffic to make sure it appropriately acknowledges and celebrates the cultural origins of recipes and spirits.

 - We will post about our work for each quarter to update you on our progress.